Senior Director of Parent Advocacy

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute overview of what enables Alpha's model to function, from AI-powered instruction to the guides who facilitate it.
+A one-minute walkthrough of Alpha's operational model, showcasing AI-driven instruction and the educational guides who facilitate it.

 👉 Quick look (1 min)